-- b.
-Only one lawyer for each separately represented party shall be compensated for attending depositions.
-4 - c.
-Only one lawyer for each party shall be compensated for attending hearings5. - d.
+- c.
+Only one lawyer for each party shall be compensated for attending hearings. - d.
 Generally, only one lawyer is to be compensated for client, third party, and intraoffice conferences, although if only one lawyer is being compensated the time may be charged at the rate of the more senior lawyer.
 Compensation may be paid for the attendance of more than one lawyer where justified for specific purposes such as periodic conferences of defined duration held for the purpose of work organization, strategy, and delegation of tasks in cases where such conferences are reasonably necessary for the proper management of the litigation.